-A study of the history, culture, and religions of the Global South with practical implications of cross-cultural ministry in that context.
+A study of the 10/40 Window; the history, culture, language and religions of selected countries that are part of the region, with practical implications for cross-cultural ministry in that context.

 ICS 361 Urban Ministries

 The course is designed to make the student aware of the rapid, worldwide trend of urbanization and how this trend should affect the deployment of ministry resources.
 Topics include the biblical theology of urban ministry, barriers to reaching cities, strategies of urban church planting, and specialized urban ministries.